Sports training has been part of my life for years. Since the recent surge of sports influencers on social media, I felt interested in looking at it.

 Decades ago, sports training was taken seriously by a few

 But, could today’s bodybuilding physiques reasonably be achieved?
-Already in the 70s, the golden age of bodybuilding, people were using PEDs.
+In the 70s, the golden age of bodybuilding, people were already using PEDs.
 Anabolic steroids were an open secret in bodybuilding and beyond.
 Laws prohibiting their sale and possession made their use invisible.
 And doping is still, to this day, fundamental to explain the performances we have witnessed since.

 Hyper-muscular bodies have colonized our imaginaries